 - For PowerPoint - Each cell will be on its own slide.
 The name of your storyboard will be on the title slide.

 It is easy to use HTML to add a storyboard onto your webpage.
 In order to embed, you will need to make your storyboard public.

 Click the icon of any popular social site and share the storyboard.
-Storyboard That supports Email, Facebook, Twitter, and many more.
+Storyboard That supports Facebook, Twitter, and more.
 In order to share, you will need to make your storyboard public.

 Western European Characters

-First click the “ñ button” to bring up our special key characters
+First, click the “ñ” button to bring up our special characters.

 There are a few changes in how basic features work to support fingers instead of a mouse.